Sufi metaphysics: Accusations of pantheism

 The term wahdat al-wujud as a critical mystical notion was ascribed to Ibn 'Arabi for the first time in the polemics of Ibn Taymiyya (d.
-1328). even though he did not employ it in his writings.
-It is highly controversial among Wahhabi and Salafi sects of Islam.
+1328), even though he did not employ it in his writings.
+It is highly controversial among the Wahhabi and Salafi sects of Islam.

 They accused Ibn 'Arabi of holding pantheist or monist views incompatible with Islam's pure monotheism.
 However, according to a number of scholars including al-Sha'rani (d.
 573/1565) and 'Abd al-Ra'uf al-Munawi (d.
 1031/1621), the books of Ibn 'Arabi have been altered and distorted by some anonymous apostates and heretics, and therefore many sayings and beliefs were attributed to him, which are not true to what he actually wrote.

 Proponents of waḥdat al-wujūd such as 'Abd al-Ghani al-Nabulsi, 'Abd al-Ra'uf b.
 'Ali al-Fansuri, Seyyed Hossein Nasr, Mir Valiuddin and Titus Burckhardt disagree that waḥdat al-wujūd is identified with pantheism.
-Nasr, for example, considers that the term pantheism and monism cannot be used to equate with waḥdat al-wujūd.
+Nasr, for example, considers the term pantheism and monism as not equivalent to waḥdat al-wujūd.
 Ideas similar to pantheism existed since the early stages of Islam.
-Jahm writes that God is "in heaven, on earth and in every place; there is no place where He i not (...)" and "He is in everything, neither contiguous nor separated.", a position attacked by Ahmad ibn Hanbal.
+Jahm writes that God is "in heaven, on earth and in every place; there is no place where He is not (...)" and "He is in everything, neither contiguous nor separated.", a position attacked by Ahmad ibn Hanbal.

+Wahdat al-mawjud

+In Islamic philosophy, wahdat al-mawjud is the concept of the intrinsic unity of all created things.
+The concept can be viewed as analogous or related to pantheism insofar as it does not account for any separation between the divine and the material world.

+Origin

+Some believe that wahdat al-mawjud originates from Greek philosophy, such as Heraclitus' assertion that "God is day and night, winter and summer, many and little, solid and liquid."

+Relation to wahdat al wujud

+It is sometimes viewed as the opposite of wahdat al-wujud, which frames God as the only true reality, and the material universe as an illusion emanating from God.
+It is sometimes described as the concept that existence moves towards spiritual oneness, but remains plural.
+Under this understanding, human beings can become al-Insān al-Kāmil (achieve perfection) and attain the wisdom of God.

+Others assert that wahdat al-wujud and wahdat al-mawjud are identical.

+Al Hallaj

+Some associate the concept with Mansur al Hallaj's statement "Anā al-Haqq" (I am the Truth).

+Sheikh Siti Jenar

+Sheikh Siti Jenar or Sunan Lemah Abang is, according to the Babad Tanah Jawi ("History of the land of Java") manuscripts, one of the nine Wali Sanga ("Nine Saints") to whom Indonesian legend attributes the establishment of Islam as the dominant religion among the Javanese.

+His teaching of manunggaling kawula gusti (union of man and God) gained opposition from Wali Sanga and the Sultanate of Demak.